AaronCheung430/WWDC2017/README.md

 # WWDC2017
 **Introduction**

 Hi, I am Aaron.
-A 14 years old boy from Hong Kong.
+A 14 years old boy (in 2017) from Hong Kong.
 I love coding very much!
 Hope will see you at WWDC next year!

 **Status**